PremTestAV/AxelerantAssignment/README.md

     1. Gradle - Download the latest gradle version, update the homepath in system variables.
 Ensure command "gradle -v" gives the installed gradle version in command prompt
     2. Browser Drivers - Download the necessary drivers(chromedriver, firefoxdriver etc..) needed for execution and update the path in config.properties file
     3. Dependent JAR files - No need to download the dependent JAR files(Selenium,ExtentReports, TestNG) etc, as they would be downloaded automatically as they are configured                                   in build.gradle file
+    4. Java - 1.8 or Higher.
+    5. Browsers - Chrome or FireFox or IE

   # Execute the Tests - Follow the below steps to execute the tests:
     1. Ensure all the above pre-requisites are met.